Robin-Valan7478/Internship/Daily Reports/fourth_week_report.md

 ## - _SESSSION ON RESPONSIBILITY:_

    - Askin Anna gave a important session on Responsibilty.
 Whatever we do in our life, we should take responsible for that.
 We shouldn't put the blame on others, for this reason only I can't do it.
 Try to do it, Take responsibility and do the job.
+He gave us a real time example of Sriram Anna, who was also a fresher out of college who joined as an intern in Surfboard Payments.
+He took over the responsibility and faced the challenges and now he is the junior CTO of this company.
+It's because of his hardwork and he took ownership and he didn't do it on guilt or obligation, he took interest and loved doing it.
 We shouldn't do it on obligation or guilt.
 If we do, It won't be good.
 It will not help us. be it in work life or personal life, we should do with an interest or love.
 If we do it with a guilt, obligation or for sake of others, it won't be helpful.
 Ownership is an important skill, we should take ownership on whatever we do, if not we will remain in the same place.
 We should be accountable whether it becomes succesgull or not.
-We should be commited to that work.
+We should be committed to that work.